lingtalfi/Light_EasyRoute/personal/mydoc/pages/conception-notes.md

 Trailing slashes
 ---------------
-2021-02-25
+2021-02-25 -> 2021-02-26

 When our service registers a route to the light instance, it makes sure that the route pattern doesn't end with a slash.

-We do this in order to maximize the chances of routes matching the intent of the route's creator, so for instance the pattern "/admin/" will match not only the "/admin/" url, but also the "/admin" url.
+We reckon that urls shouldn't generally end with a "slash" character, and so by removing the trailing slashes of the route patterns we believe we help the user a bit.